Skip to main content

 4

-If you want Revtain to also notify you (the merchant) via email or SMS when recoveries fail, add those channels during onboarding:
+If you want Revtain to notify your team — not your customer — when a recovery fails, add those channels during onboarding:

 {